SQL-Server-projects/Reporting-Services-examples/README.md

                 <img src="https://raw.githubusercontent.com/SQL-Server-projects/Reporting-Services-examples/master/Images/ReadMe/powerbi.performance.png" align="top" width="256px" title="Power BI Performance" />
                 <br>
                 <br>
                 <span style="max-width:256px;">A Power BI template with a trend and detail execution log, bookmarks for half hour, hour, day, week and month to change the date timeline selection and the X axis date hierarchy level on the trend.
 The log contains information on the length of time spent running a report's dataset query and the time spent processing the data.
 If you're a report server administrator, you can review the log information and identify long running tasks.
-You can also make suggestions to the report authors on the areas of the dataset or processing report they might be able to improve.
-Templates ensure that all reports adhere to a consistent design, maintaining a professional appearance that aligns with the organization's branding guidelines.</span>
+You can also make suggestions to the report authors on the areas of the dataset or processing report they might be able to improve. </span>
                 <br>
             </kbd>
         </td>